Type 31 frigate: General Purpose Frigate

 The resultant General Purpose Frigate (GPFF) was to be a lighter, flexible and more affordable general purpose frigate class.
 According to the 2015 SDSR, the lower cost of these frigates could lead to the Royal Navy acquiring more than five, therefore increasing its overall numbers of frigates and destroyers.
-During a defence and security lecture in July 2016, GPFF was referred to as the Type 31 frigate by the First Sea Lord, Admiral Sir Philip Jones,. who also stated that Type 31 frigates could permanently operate "East of Suez"; from the Persian Gulf region to the Asia-Pacific.
-During the same month, BAE Systems revealed two general purpose frigate designs: the "Avenger class" which was based on the "Amazonas-class/River-class Batch 2 offshore patrol vessel" and the "Cutlass class" that was described as a "significantly stretched and enhanced derivation of the Al Shamikh-class corvette design".
+During a defence and security lecture in July 2016, GPFF was referred to as the Type 31 frigate by the First Sea Lord, Admiral Sir Philip Jones, who also stated that Type 31 frigates could permanently operate "East of Suez"—from the Persian Gulf region to the Asia-Pacific.
+During the same month, BAE Systems revealed two general purpose frigate designs: the "Avenger class", which was based on the "Amazonas-class/River-class Batch 2 offshore patrol vessel", and the "Cutlass class" that was described as a "significantly stretched and enhanced derivation of the Al Shamikh-class corvette design".
 The Sunday Times stated that Babcock International and BMT had also submitted one design each.
+Jones described the GPFF as "to be a much less high-end ship.
+It is still a complex warship, and it is still able to protect and defend and to exert influence around the world, but it is deliberately shaped with lessons from wider industry and off-the-shelf technology to make it... more appealing to operate at a slightly lower end of Royal Navy operations."
+IHS Janes described it as a "credible frigate" that will cover "maritime security, maritime counter-terrorism and counter-piracy operations, escort duties, and naval fire support... [sitting] between the high-end capability delivered by the Type 26 and Type 45, and the constabulary-oriented outputs to be delivered by the five River-class Batch 2 OPVs."

+A September 2017 graphic released by the Royal Navy stressed modular adaptability and flexible construction of the design for export opportunities.
+Core requirements of the Type 31e frigate included a medium calibre gun, point defence systems, hangar and a flight deck for Wildcat or ten tonne helicopter operated by a crew of around 100 with space for 40 more personnel.
+The British government released a Request for information (RFI) in September 2017, detailing the desired characteristics of the Type 31e.
+The RFI provided greater details such as a "Medium Calibre Gun" of greater than 57 mm, a point defence anti-air missile system and the optional ability to launch and recover unmanned aerial vehicles.